DCSO/balboa/README.md

 {"count":1,"time_first":1531943215,"time_last":1531949530,"rrtype":"A","rrname":"baz.foobar.de","rdata":"1.2.3.7","sensor_id":"abcde"}
 ```
 Note that this tool currently only does a lot of concurrent individual queries!
 To improve performance in these cases it might be worthwhile to allow for range queries on the server side as well in the future.

+### Other tools

+Run `balboa` without arguments to list available subcommands and get a short description of what they do.

 ## Author/Contact